symfoni/brreg-docs/source/includes/_sdk.md

 ## Basic Considerations

-As BrregCP is a service facilitated by leveraging blockchain technology, the flow of how end users interact with your service changes from the regular client-server way of interacting.
+As BrregCapTable is a service facilitated by leveraging blockchain technology, the flow of how end users interact with your service changes from the regular client-server way of interacting.

 Instead of credentials authenticating the user and giving the user the correct access, end users are expected to use a browser with blockchain wallet functionality.
 This functionality is available in